 - Details every input and output for each software component

 This fourth stage is often the longest phase of the software development life cycle, as it involves the building and development of the software itself.
 Using the design documents that have been created in the previous stage, software developers will begin to code the entire system bit by bit.

 Depending on the scale of the project or the size of your team, this stage can be completed by an individual or a group of developers.
 Often, the software will be broken down into its component modules and these will be given to different members of a team to code separately before the whole thing is brought together.

 This is also often the longest SDLC stage because if one developer runs into a problem with a single component, it can hold up the whole process.

 The coding and development process will need to be documented as it happens so that your team can remember how the software was built and why each decision was made.

 Once all of the code for the software has been written and put together, the next phase of development is to run tests to ensure that it is working properly.
-The functionality of the entire system will be tested, alongside any necessary tests required by relevant safety standards.
+The functionality of the entire system will be tested, alongside any necessary tests required by relevant safety standards or regulations.

 Basic checks will include: